-James Bunyon Hume was born in Delaware County, New York to Scotch parents, Robert and Catherine Rose Hume on January 23, 1827.
+James Bunyon Hume was born in Delaware County, New York, to Scotch parents, Robert and Catherine Rose Hume, on January 23, 1827.
 The family moved to Indiana nine years later.
-James and his brother John, left their home in 1850 to seek their fortunes in the California goldfields.
+James and his brother John left their home in 1850 to seek fortunes in the California goldfields.
 In addition to prospecting and gold panning, James also operated a trade store intermittently.

 In 1868, Hume ran for Sheriff and won, staying in office for two years.
-In 1871, he was hired as a detective by Wells, Fargo & Company.
-However, the next year, the company gave him a leave to serve as deputy warden of the Nevada State Prison in Carson City.
-In 1871, 29 inmates severely injured the warden and escaped from the prison in September.
-Hume would serve at the prison for 11 months.
+In 1871, Wells Fargo & Company hired him as a detective.
+However, the following year, the company gave him a leave to serve as deputy warden of the Nevada State Prison in Carson City.
+In 1871, 29 inmates severely injured the warden and escaped in September.
+Hume would serve in the prison for 11 months.

 Despite these precautions, outlaws found Wells Fargo’s treasure boxes too tempting to resist, and robbery attempts were common.
-To reduce crime, the company also hired armed messengers to “ride shotgun” and sit up front with drivers to guard valuable shipments.
+The company also hired armed messengers to “ride shotgun” and sit up front with drivers to guard valuable shipments to reduce crime.
 To pursue criminals after a robbery occurred, the company also hired a small force of special agent investigators who helped build its reputation for security.
-Though the was very profitable, its losses due to robbery were steadily growing.
+Though it was very profitable, its losses due to robbery were steadily growing.

 As head of this detective force in California, Nevada, and Utah, Hume was described as “one of the best detectives on the Pacific Coast; prompt, vigilant, and firm; always sober, reticent in his business affairs; knew no fear of danger; confided into the fullest extent of his employers, and generally esteemed by all who have the pleasure of his acquaintance.”

-Hume also kept a “mugbook” of photos and descriptions of known bandits.
-After a robbery, Wells Fargo’s agent in the town nearest the scene of the crime reported the robbery to company management, organized law enforcement pursuit, and printed reward posters enlisting the aid of local citizens.
-A typical reward for the arrest and conviction of a robber was $250, plus one-quarter of any treasure recovered.
+Hume kept a “mug book” of photos and descriptions of known bandits.
+After a robbery, Wells Fargo’s agent in the town nearest the crime scene reported the robbery to company management, organized law enforcement pursuit, and printed reward posters enlisting the aid of local citizens.
+A typical reward for the arrest and conviction of a robber was $250 plus one-quarter of any treasure recovered.

 One of Hume’s most famous cases was that of Black Bart, a cunning and intelligent stagecoach robber.
 Hume, who had been trailing Black Bart almost from the beginning of the thief’s career, visited the sites of all the robberies and patiently put together a valuable list of information.
 Witnesses described the outlaw as a polite, friendly man in his fifties, who stood about five feet, 10 inches tall, with brownish-gray hair, and a gray mustache and matching goatee.

-Hume’s major break occurred on November 3, 1883, when Bart robbed a Wells Fargo coach headed from Sonora to Milton, California. however, when one of the drivers fired a shot at the outlaw, he fled and dropped a handkerchief that bore a laundry mark.
-Hume then sent special detective Harry Morse, a former Alameda County sheriff to visit every laundry in San Francisco to track down where the mark originated.
-Eventually, Morse tracked it down to the right laundry and it was found to have been owned by C.E.
+Hume’s major break occurred on November 3, 1883, when Bart robbed a Wells Fargo coach between Sonora to Milton, California.
+However, when one of the drivers fired a shot at the outlaw, he fled and dropped a handkerchief that bore a laundry mark.
+Hume then sent special detective Harry Morse, a former Alameda County sheriff, to visit every laundry in San Francisco to track down where the mark originated.
+Eventually, Morse tracked it down to the right laundry, and it was found to have been owned by C.E.
 Bolton, a man who lived in a hotel on Second Street.
-Bolton was none other than the thief, Black Bart who confessed and was sent to prison at San Quentin.
+Bolton was none other than the thief, Black Bart, who confessed and was sent to prison at San Quentin.

-In 1885, Hume and John N. Thacker published a comprehensive report called the Robbers Record where they recorded details of 347 robberies and attempted robberies on Wells Fargo treasure shipments transported by stagecoach and train between 1870 and 1884.
+In 1885, Hume and John N. Thacker published a comprehensive report called the Robbers Record.
+They recorded details of 347 robberies and attempted robberies on Wells Fargo treasure shipments transported by stagecoach and train between 1870 and 1884.
 They also provided detailed descriptions of 205 convicted robbers to aid law enforcement officers.